A Generative Approach to Quasi-Random Sampling from Copulas via Space-Filling Designs

 \item [\rm{(2)}] if $P_{n}=\left\{\boldsymbol{v}_1, \ldots, \boldsymbol{v}_{n}\right\}$ is a randomized OA-based LHD on $[0,1]^k$, then

 \end{enumerate} Here, $a_N(k,d)$ and $b_N(k,d)$ are the same as specified in \eqref{aNbN} of Theorem \ref{th1}. \end{theorem}

 In Theorem \ref{th2}, conditions (a)--(c) stem from the convergence theory of the GMMN QMC estimator in \citep{hofert2021}.
 Condition (a) requires the function $\Psi$ to be globally finite.
 Additionally, it requires that the partial derivatives of $\Psi$ up to order $d$ are well-defined and finite.
 This condition serves as a common regularity constraint in functional space analysis, providing a foundation for subsequent theoretical derivations.
 The source distribution ($F_{\boldsymbol{z}}$) selected in this paper is the Gaussian distribution, thereby satisfying condition (b).
 Condition (c) imposes constraints on the activation function, necessitating that it exhibits smoothness.
-This requirement is compatible with a variety of commonly used activation functions, including, but not limited to, the Sigmoid function, Rectified Linear Unit (ReLU), Softplus function, linear activation, Tangent Hyperbolic (Tanh) function, and Scaled Exponential Linear Unit (SELU) function.
+This requirement is compatible with a variety of commonly used activation functions, including, but not limited to, the Sigmoid function, softplus function, linear activation and tangent hyperbolic function.

 Theorem \ref{th2} establishes the convergence rate of the bias of $\hat{\mu}_{n}^{\mathrm{Q}}$ to approximate $\mu$.
 Subsequently, we provide the variance of $\hat{\mu}_{n}^{\mathrm{Q}}$. \begin{theorem} Under the conditions of Theorem \ref{th2}, for two types of space-filling designs $P_{n} \in U[0,1]^k$ to generate the quasi-random samples for copula $C\in [0,1]^d$.
 We have \begin{enumerate} \item [\rm{(1)}] if $P_{n}=\left\{\boldsymbol{v}_1, \ldots, \boldsymbol{v}_{n}\right\}$ is a set of random low-discrepancy sequence on $[0,1]^k$ (for example, a randomized Sobol sequence or a generalized Halton sequence), then